 Endoscopy is also a testing option that uses a flexible tube with an attached camera to explore the inside of your stomach and digestive tract.

-Once your Blue Ridge Pain & Spine Associates physician understands the root cause of your pain, they create a custom treatment plan to address it.
+Once your Blue Ridge Pain Management Associates physician understands the root cause of your pain, they create a custom treatment plan to address it.

 For all types of stomach and abdominal pain, the pain management specialists create a holistic treatment plan based on the severity and location of your pain.
 Medication therapy can provide quick and long-term relief of chronic pain.